karimarttila/clojure/webstore-demo/integrant-simple-server/README.md

 - I don't iterate those Clojure development observations in this README.md that I already found out when I did the previous Clojure Simple Server versions - I recommend the reader to read the README.md file of those previous implementations if you are interested about it.
 - Most of the application code in this new Simple Server implementation is same as in the previous Clojure Simple Server implementations (except those areas where I did most of the changes: application state management using Integrant etc. ).
+- In the previous Simple Server exercise there were two data stores: CSV and DynamoDB.
+In this new exercise I added Postgres and did some refactoring - the idea was to test how Integrant supports this kind of refactoring work.
 - This implementation is not meant to be an example how to create a production level web server in Clojure - it is just my personal Clojure exercise.

 If you are interested to read my personal observations regarding the five languages I used to implement this same web server you might be interested to read my [Five Languages, Five Stories](https://medium.com/@kari.marttila/five-languages-five-stories-1afd7b0b583f) blog post.
 (There is actually nowadays also an implementation using Kotlin, see my Github repo.)

-**NOTE:** This readme might be a bit outdated - I read it through briefly after finishing the exercise.
-There might be some old stuff mentioned in this readme file that I actually fixed later on.
-I also wrote a blog article regarding this exercise, you might want to read it, too: [Clojure Integrant Exercise](https://www.karimarttila.fi/clojure/2020/09/07/clojure-integrant-exercise.html).
+**NOTE:** This readme is a bit short.
+If you want to read a longer story about this exercise go to my blog: **[Clojure Integrant Exercise](https://www.karimarttila.fi/clojure/2020/09/07/clojure-integrant-exercise.html)**.

 # Technical Description

 Simple Server is implemented using [Clojure](https://clojure.org/) and [Ring](https://github.com/ring-clojure).
 For routing I used [reitit](https://github.com/metosin/reitit).
 For state management I used [Integrant library](https://github.com/weavejester/integrant) and for the REPL related workflow I used [Integrant-REPL workflow](https://github.com/weavejester/integrant-repl).

 # Application State Management